- The local security authority cannot be contacted message will prevent you from using Remote Desktop on your PC.

 - Some users have also resolved this issue by flushing the DNS cache.
 To do that, enter cmd in Windows 10‘s search box.

-- Right-click Command Prompt and select Run as administrator on the menu.
+- Select Run as administrator on the menu.

 - Click Yes if a UAC dialog box opens.